 Configure TLS certificates for management cluster applications¶

-Starting from Container Cloud 2.12.0, the Container Cloud web UI and StackLight endpoints are available through Transport Layer Security (TLS) with self-signed certificates generated by the Container Cloud provider.
+The Container Cloud web UI and StackLight endpoints are available through Transport Layer Security (TLS) with self-signed certificates generated by the Container Cloud provider.

-Starting from Container Cloud 2.12.0, the Container Cloud endpoints are available only through HTTPS.
+The Container Cloud endpoints are available only through HTTPS.

 You can configure TLS certificates for the following applications on a Container Cloud management cluster: